Helping You Fight For Your Children

 - The child’s wishes (depending on the child’s age)

 - How established the child is in his/her community, school, etc.

 Note that this list is not exhaustive; child custody in your case will depend greatly on the various unique factors involved.
 Our Escondido child custody attorney can help you understand what to expect and work toward a favorable outcome.

-With more than 24 years of experience, Ms. Collier is well-equipped to help you navigate the complexities of the family law system.
-Our firm proudly serves clients throughout the area, including downtown San Diego, Carlsbad, Oceanside, Encinitas, and beyond.
+With more than 24 years of experience, our Escondido child custody attorney, Ms. Collier is well-equipped to help you navigate the complexities of the family law system.
+Our firm proudly serves clients throughout the area, including downtown San Diego, Carlsbad, Oceanside and Encinitas.